mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-3.md

 While plenty of data science roles rely solely on R, this post will demonstrate coding concepts with Python.
 Python's versatility makes it an "all-in-one" language for a huge range of data science applications, from [dataframe manipulations](#dataframes) to [speech recognition](https://pypi.org/project/SpeechRecognition/) and [computer vision](https://en.wikipedia.org/wiki/Computer_vision).
 Even if your role involves crunching numbers all day in R, consider learning a little Python for automating steps like [saving results to your company's Dropbox](https://stackoverflow.com/questions/23894221/upload-file-to-my-dropbox-from-python-script).

+This post assumes you're familiar with Python basics.
+If not, check out the great material at [Real Python](https://realpython.com/tutorials/basics/) and [Codecademy](https://www.codecademy.com/learn/learn-python).

 Here are the technical skills we're covering in this series.
 Inferential statistics is covered in [the last post]({{  site.baseurl  }}/DS-transition-2), analytics in this post, and software engineering in the next post.

 * **Inferential Statistics**